-Comments from the public will be heard pertaining to items on the agenda for this meeting.
+Comments from the public will be heard pertaining to Action Items on the agenda for this meeting.
 People wishing to speak must complete a "Speakers Introduction Card" at the reception desk.
 Each speaker is limited to two minutes.
+People wishing to speak on other items will be acknowledged under Agenda Item XIII.